Batoru1/fcc-tribute-page/README.md

    https://forum.freecodecamp.org/t/tribute-page-your-image-should-be-centered-within-its-parent/528961?u=batoru

-   I don`t know what I`ve learned by this...but maybe...add another container, if you don`t know what to do? :DDD
+   I don't know what I've learned by this...but maybe...add another container, if you don`t know what to do? :DDD